Bon Jovi – Have A Nice Day (2005) Review

 Is That… Country?

-Bon Jovi: Have A Nice Day
+Bon Jovi – Have A Nice Day

-It feels strange to be heralding a Bon Jovi album in 2005.
+There’s something slightly surreal about praising a Bon Jovi album in 2005.

 Here’s how you should listen to Bon Jovi: Have A Nice Day (2005) for maximum effectiveness.